User Select

 All

 This example sets the user select to all.
-The us-a class allows the user to select all text within the element when clicked or dragged over.
+The us-a utility allows the user to select all text within the element when clicked or dragged over.

 Auto

 This example sets the user select to auto.
-The us-auto class allows the browser to determine the default selection behavior based on the element’s content.
+The us-auto utility allows the browser to determine the default selection behavior based on the element’s content.

 None

 This example sets the user select to none.
-The us-none class prevents the user from selecting any text within the element.
+The us-none utility prevents the user from selecting any text within the element.

 Text

 This example sets the user select to text.
-The us-t class allows the user to select text within the element, enabling text selection while preventing selection of other elements.
+The us-t utility allows the user to select text within the element, enabling text selection while preventing selection of other elements.

 <div class="us-none md:us-auto ..."></div>